 Criminal Defense Lawyers are not allowed to guarantee results.
 However, past results are the best predictor of future outcomes.
-For over 28 years, Louisville Criminal Defense Attorney, William M. Butler, has successfully obtained case dismissals, charge reductions and other favorable results on behalf of clients charged with serious criminal offenses in Kentucky; he can help you too.
+For over 35 years, Louisville Criminal Defense Attorney, William M. Butler, has successfully obtained case dismissals, charge reductions and other favorable results on behalf of clients charged with serious criminal offenses in Kentucky; he can help you too.
 For immediate attention, please call William M. Butler Jr. at 502-582-2020, or contact him via email to schedule your initial confidential consultation.
-He also accepts Lawyer Referrals and pays referral fees in accordance with local bar rules, codes of professional responsibility and applicable canons of ethics.
-His pursuit of justice and defense of his client’s constitutional rights show in his case results.
+He also accepts Lawyer Referrals and pays referral fees in accordance with local bar rules, codes of professional responsibility, and applicable canons of ethics.
+His pursuit of justice and the defense of his client’s constitutional rights show in his case results and Testimonials.
 View some of William M. Butler, Jr’s., recent results below:

 Federal Firearms Charges

 - Client charged with federal firearms violation.
 Result: plea bargain reached in which the defendant was sentenced to six months home detention followed by probation.